ShizheHu/IPM23_Code_Joint-Contrastive-Triple-learning/README.md

-The code and dataset is about the algorithm "Joint Contrastive Triple-learning", the details will be public after the corresponding paper is accepted.
+The code and dataset are about the algorithm "Joint Contrastive Triple-learning", and the details will be public after the corresponding paper is accepted.